PrijalBista/nuxt-auth-boilerplate/README.md

 `npm run dev`

+## Implement In Existing Nuxt Project
-Or you can implement this authentication using the steps below:
+Or you can implement this authentication in your existing nuxt project using the steps below:

-1. add axios if not already added
+1. add axios package if not already added to your project

 `npm install @nuxtjs/axios`